 Following the landmark decision in the case of Radmacher v Granatino in October 2010, which gave “decisive” weight to prenuptial agreements, Stowe Family Law has seen a marked rise in the number of clients contacting us about a prenuptial agreement in the UK.

 Prenuptial agreements are perceived by some to be pessimistic and unromantic.
 Others argue that a prenup can circumvent time, expense and acrimony.

 It is important to note that prenuptial agreements are still not legally enforceable in England and Wales – at least for now.
-The Law Commission is due to make its recommendations to the Government in 2012.
+The Law Commission is due to make its recommendations to the Government.
 In the meantime, however, judges are attaching more weight to prenuptial agreements and are more likely to uphold them.

 When we advise a client about a relationship that has broken down, when a prenuptial agreement is in place, we ask certain questions.
 These include:

 - How soon before the wedding was the prenuptial agreement signed?

 - Was any pressure placed on the parties to sign it?